Build-A-Bear Workshop

-Build-A-Bear Workshop, Inc. is an American retailer headquartered in Saint Louis, Missouri that sells teddy bears and other stuffed animals and characters.
-Customers go through an interactive process in which the stuffed animal of their choice is assembled and tailored to their own preferences during their visit to the store.
-These preferences include numerous different stuffed animals, along with varying scents, sounds, and outfits.
+Build-A-Bear Workshop, Inc. is an American retailer headquartered in St. Louis, Missouri that sells teddy bears, stuffed animals, and characters.
+During store visits, customers go through an interactive process where the stuffed animal of their choice is assembled and tailored to their own preferences including varying scents, sounds, looks, and outfits.
 Build-A-Bear Workshop is the largest chain that operates in this style.
-The company's slogan was "Where Best Friends Are Made" from 1997–2013 when it was changed to "The Most Fun You'll Ever Make."
-As of April 2019, the company's president/CEO is Sharon Price John.
+The company's slogan was "Where Best Friends Are Made" from 1997–2013 when it was changed to "The Most Fun You'll Ever Make" from 2013 to 2024.
+With a rebrand in mid-2024, bears are now made with "The Stuff You Love".
+In 2013, Sharon Price John became the company's president/CEO.

 History

 In the mid-1990s, Maxine Clark resigned as president of Payless ShoeSource and started a string of retail stores with interactive experiences similar to her childhood of various events held at department stores.
 She went to toy factories and children's retail stores looking for ideas.
 She drew up three plans, then presented them to a panel of children.
 The build-a-bear concept was selected from the three, as the children were excited about it, and the stuffed animals offered a high-profit margin.
 Doll shops (known as Build-A-Doll) were also a part of the original business plan.

 Clark founded Build-A-Bear in 1997.
-In 1997, Clark also offered to purchase Basic Brown Bears, who has been operating since 1985 in the do-it-yourself stuffed animals space.
+In 1997, Clark also offered to purchase Basic Brown Bears, which has been operating since 1985 in the do-it-yourself stuffed animals space.
 Adrienne Weiss Co. of Los Angeles was hired to develop the concept.
-Clark wanted to expand the store into a chain from the beginning, expecting to open three to five stores in 1998 and six to ten stores in 1999 with the goal of having 100 stores within five years.
+Clark wanted to expand the store into a chain from the beginning, expecting to open three to five stores in 1998, and six to ten stores in 1999, to have 100 stores within five years.
 She opened the first store in the Saint Louis Galleria in Richmond Heights, Missouri.
 The first year's sales at $377,600 were above projections.

-With store opening cost of $500,000 to $700,000 and estimated per store sales at $2 million, Clark quickly found capital firms to invest in for the expansions.
+With store opening costs of $500,000 to $700,000 and estimated per-store sales at $2 million, Clark quickly found capital firms to invest in for the expansions.
 Kansas City Equity Partners invested to allow her to open its second store in August 1998 in Overland Park, Kansas.
 Windsor Capital injected $4.5 million into the company, which allowed for two Chicago area stores to open.
 With the four stores opened in 1998, the chain had $3.3 million in sales.